willyta/LAMP-STACK-IN-AWS/README.md

 <?php
 phpinfo();
 ```

 Refresh the webpage
 ![Php_homepage](./Pictures/php_page.JPG)

-remove the file you created as it contains sensitive information about your PHP environment -and your Ubuntu server
+Remove the file you created as it contains sensitive information about your PHP environment -and your Ubuntu server

 `sudo rm /var/www/projectlamp/index.php`